 The humble spud.
-It doesn't matter how you cook them - hot chips; wedges; mashed; roasted; as a potato salad - they are all absolutely delicious!
+No matter how you cook them - hot chips; wedges; mashed; roasted; gnocchi; potato salad - they are absolutely delicious!

-For hot chips or wedges, it's nice to switch things up a bit and experiment with the seasoning - a sprinkle of paprika, mixed herbs, a dash of chilli flakes and salt is my go-to - but play around with whatever herbs and spices you have lurking in your pantry and have a bit of fun with it!
+For hot chips or wedges, switch things up a bit and experiment with the seasoning - a dash of olive oil, a sprinkle of paprika, mixed herbs, and a pinch of chilli flakes and sea salt is my go-to - but play around with whatever herbs and spices you have lurking in your pantry and have a bit of fun creating different flavours.

-A good tip I've found to is to dry the potatoes off in a clean tea towel once you've cut them.
-This stops them steaming rather than baking in the oven, and also helps the oil and seasoning stick really well.
+A good tip is to dry the potatoes off in a clean tea towel once you've cut them up into your desired chip shape.
+This stops them steaming rather than baking in the oven, and helps the oil and seasoning stick really well.

 There you have it!
-Wedges/fries that you know exactly what's gone into them, unlike the bags of oven chips from the supermarket!
+Sprinkle on some more salt and dig in!
+You know exactly what's gone into them, unlike the bags of oven chips from the supermarket!

 Enjoy with a home-made aioli - I use this one ) by Chelsea Winter.
 It is absolutely YUM and takes literally 10 seconds to blend!